minosworld/minos/README.md

 ## Citation

-If you use MINOS please cite out technical report:
+If you use MINOS please cite our [technical report](https://arxiv.org/pdf/1712.03931.pdf):
 ```
 @article{savva2017minos,
   author = {Manolis Savva and Angel X. Chang and Alexey Dosovitskiy and Thomas Funkhouser and Vladlen Koltun},